 Come April of 1939, Charlie Max Gaines decided to become a publisher again.
 He would team up with Donenfeld and would create a "sister" company that would be known as All American Comics.
 He would debut two new titles called All American Comics and Movie Comics.
 The latter would show still pictures of actors doing their famous movies with dialogue from them.
 This comic would be similar to how the Italians make comic books.
 There they use still pictures of real people in poses and use thought and word balloons.
 Their term for comics is Fumetti, meaning "Puffs of Smoke" a description of the balloons.
 Movie Comics only went for 6 issues.
 While the execution of the comic didn’t work, the idea did.
 Dell would use Movie adaptations for it’s Four Color Comics series and do quite well with them.
 All American Comics was the success of the Gaines line.
 Like Famous Funnies it would use comic strip reprints and original material (Sheldon Mayer’s Scribbly appeared in here as well).
 It would eventually feature superheroes and change it’s name to All-American Western and later, All-American Men of War when those were popular genres.
 Overall the series would go until 1966.

 In May, 1939 Detective Comics #27 would debut Batman created by Bob Kane and Bill Finger.
 With the success of Superman, Bob Kane noticed Siegel and Shuster was getting paid more than he was and wanted to know how he could get a raise.
 DC editors told him to create a superhero that was as popular as Superman.
-So he came up with an idea for a character called "The Bird-Man".
+So he came up with an idea for a character called "The Bat-Man".
 The original idea had the character flying with stiff mechanical wings strapped on to his arms and wearing a mix of red, green and with a domino mask.
-He took the idea to friend and respected writer Bill Finger who thought a detective comic should have something more noir then a bright flying birdman.
-He changed him to Batman and re-worked the character to be closer to the pulp heroes he enjoyed as a kid.
+He took the idea to friend and respected writer Bill Finger who thought a detective comic should have something more noir.
+He changed The Bat-man to be closer to the pulp heroes he enjoyed as a kid.
 He redesigned the costume to what you see on the cover and specifically adding gloves so Batman wouldn’t leave finger prints.
 He made the character powerless and had him rely on intellect, athletic ability and strong desire for justice.
 He created the idea of millionaire playboy Bruce Wayne as an alter-ego, The Batcave, The Batmobile and Gotham City.
 Among the villains Finger created or co-created were The Joker, The Cat-woman, Penguin, Riddler, Two-Face and Clay-Face.
+He also came up with The Dark Knight as another description for him.
 Also contributing to the Batman world was writer Gardner Fox who often did stories when Bill Finger couldn’t meet his deadlines.

 Bob Kane had his father (a printer who knew the industry) represent him and negotiate a very good contract on his behalf.
 During the period where Siegel and Shuster were suing for Superman, Bob Kane would tell DC he was a minor when he signed his original contract.
 Faced with potential lawsuits of both their biggest cash cows, DC would renegotiate a much better deal with Kane.
 Truth was, Kane was in his early 20's when he co-created Batman.
 As per then Jewish tradition, Kane's father got rid of his son's birth certificate.
 Without any paperwork indicating Kane's actual birth date the courts would have to rely on the word of his family.
 Kane said his family was willing to lie on his behalf.